ThabisoM7/DeTechTive/README.md

 DeTechtive is an actively developed project.
 Future enhancements include:

 *   **Proactive SMS Scanning:** Granting permission for the app to automatically scan incoming SMS messages for threats in the background.
-*   **Dark Mode Support:** A sleek, eye-friendly dark theme that respects the system-wide user setting.
 *   **Security Education Center:** A dedicated section with curated tips and guides on staying safe online.

 ## Getting Started